LAWCOMM 778 - Special Topic: Selected Topics in Tort Law

 The Law of Torts is a fast-moving subject and there is a constant need to examine and analyse the flow of new and interesting developments.
 The course will examine a number of selected topics in the field of torts, chosen from the following list, in all of which there have been significant new decisions of the courts in New Zealand and in common law countries around the world.
 The seminars accordingly will take a comparative approach, with the focus on the law in New Zealand but informed in particular by decisions in the United Kingdom, Australia, Canada and Singapore.

 - The duty of care.
 The nature of the inquiry into whether A owes B a duty of care continues to provoke controversy.
 Core questions regarding how, in principle, the question ought to be determined and, when recognised, the scope of the duty will need to be considered.
-A selection of cases concerning mental injury, the duty of positive action, the liability of public bodies and recovery for financial injury will illustrate some of the problems.
+We will look in particular at the following questions.

 Research essay of 6500 words, counting for 90% of the final mark, with course participation counting for the other 10%.